abarbanell/abarbanell.github.io/_posts/2016-01-09-arduino-nginx.md

 $ sudo /etc/init.d/nginx restart
 ```

 Done.
-Now you can connect all of your arduinos to the port 8118
+Now you can connect all of your Arduinos to the port 8118
 (or another one if you changed this in the proxy rules) and the
 Raspberry will happily convert it to encrypted https traffic.